hideo0106/gha-aws-oidc-bootstrap/README.md

 bash run.sh --github-org <your_org> --region us-east-1
 ```

 After running the script, you will see clear instructions for using the IAM Role in your GitHub Actions workflow.
+You can:

+- **Option 1: Use a repository variable (recommended for teams)**
+  1. Set a GitHub Actions variable in your repository named `GHA_OIDC_ROLE_ARN` with the IAM Role ARN output by the script.
+  2. Reference that variable in your workflow YAML:

+    ```yaml
+    permissions:
+      id-token: write
+      contents: read
+    jobs:
+      deploy:
+        runs-on: ubuntu-latest
+        steps:
+          - name: Assume OIDC Role
+            uses: aws-actions/configure-aws-credentials@v4
+            with:
+              role-to-assume: ${{ secrets.GHA_OIDC_ROLE_ARN }}
+              aws-region: us-east-1
+    ```

+- **Option 2: Reference the IAM Role ARN directly (suitable for solo use or quick setup)**

+    ```yaml
+    permissions:
+      id-token: write
+      contents: read
+    jobs:
+      deploy:
+        runs-on: ubuntu-latest
+        steps:
+          - name: Assume OIDC Role
+            uses: aws-actions/configure-aws-credentials@v4
+            with:
+              role-to-assume: arn:aws:iam::123456789012:role/GitHubActionsOIDCRole
+              aws-region: us-east-1
+    ```

-You can choose to set a repository variable (recommended for teams) or reference the IAM Role ARN directly in your workflow YAML (suitable for solo use), regardless of whether you use a GitHub token.
+Replace the ARN above with the value output by the script.
+Both approaches are always available, regardless of whether you use a GitHub token.

 Example: